ayan-cs/bangla-ocr-transformer/README.md

-# BanglaOCR : Full Page Bangla handwritten text recognition using Image to Sequence Architecture
+# Towards Full Page Offline Bangla Handwritten Text Recognition using Image-to-Sequence Architecture

 ## IMPORTANT
 If you want to use the **Bongabdo** dataset and/or this code, it would be nice if you kindly cite these -